 Program Eligibility & Application Process

 NMFP-AC fellows will be selected through a rigorous rolling application and evaluation process, administered by the NMFP-AC staff and NMFP-AC Advisory Committee.
 After ensuring that you are eligible for this program, please read the detailed application instructions below to start the application process.
 Incomplete applications will not be reviewed.

 - Be U.S. citizens or Legal Permanent Residents.

-- Agree to attend an online orientation training, and complete six required educational webinars
+- Agree to attend orientation training, and complete six required educational webinars.

 - Commit to providing at least six months post-fellowship addiction counseling to underserved populations, defined as minority populations, LGBT populations, and/or transition age youth (ages 16-25) populations.